 Verify that the written LER/SER submittals satisfy applicable regulations, security and emergency plans, and implementing procedures.

 Verify the appropriateness of corrective actions taken and planned.
 Assess whether generic issues were appropriately identified, such as the applicability of the requirements in 10 CFR Part 21, “Reporting of Defects and Noncompliance.”
+Disposition and document corrective action issues associated with the LER/SER and 10 CFR Part 21 in accordance with IP 71152.

 For those LERs/SERs that involve operator errors, additionally review the personnel performance aspects under Section 03.03 as part of the “Event Report Sample.”
 Do not count this review as a “Personnel Performance Sample.”
 Determine whether corrective actions adequately address any identified operator errors.
+Disposition and document issues associated with adequacy of Personnel Performance corrective actions in accordance with IP 71152.

-NOTE:
+NOTE: Additional guidance on the applicability of RISC SSCs is included in 10 CFR 50.69 and NUREG-1022.

 For LERs reporting operation or condition which was prohibited by the plant's technical specifications, verify that future or current operation is supported by a reasonable assurance that Technical Specification Limiting Conditions for Operation will be met throughout the surveillance interval.
 That is, completed corrective actions and past surveillance history supports a reasonable conclusion that the next surveillance will demonstrate operability.
-Consider additional followup under IP 71111.15, “Operability Determinations and Functionality Assessments” as warranted.
+Consider additional follow-up under IP 71111.15, “Operability Determinations and Functionality Assessments,” as warranted.

 03.03 Personnel Performance Sample

-Review personnel performance during planned nonroutine plant evolutions. etermine whether personnel performance contributed to unplanned events and transients.
+Review personnel performance during planned nonroutine plant evolutions or for unplanned events and transients (e.g., unplanned reactor scram) that do not warrant an MD 8.3 determination.
+Following the event, determine whether personnel performance contributed to unplanned events and transients.

 Specific Guidance